 Hip Injuries Experts in Houston & Spring, TX

 Hip conditions can be problematic, as even minor problems can cause you a significant amount of reduced mobility.
 More serious issues can even potentially confine you to a wheelchair.
 If you have hip issues of any kind, KSF Orthopaedic Center of North Houston is here to help.
-We are a full-service orthopaedic care center and are capable of treating a whole range of hip problems.
+We are a full-service orthopedic care center and are capable of treating a whole range of hip problems.
 Give us a call at (281) 440-6960 to speak to us about your hip problems today.

 Hip Issues We Treat

-KSF Orthopaedic Center has 10 board-certified orthopaedic surgeons on staff, which means you can trust in our ability to treat your hip pain.
+KSF Orthopaedic Center has 10 board-certified orthopedic surgeons on staff, which means you can trust in our ability to treat your hip pain.
 Whatever your personal situation is, our team will put together a personalized treatment regimen for your optimal recovery.

 Hip bursitis is caused by inflammation of the hip bursa.
-If you suffer from hip issues such as hip bursitis, we will explore orthopaedic treatments that are noninvasive.
+If you suffer from hip issues such as hip bursitis, we will explore orthopedic treatments that are noninvasive.
 If these attempts are not successful, then it may be necessary to do a hip bursectomy to correct your hip issues.
 It can cause the following symptoms: